Is Your Home Suddenly Stressful?

 Never Fear – Help Is Here!

 As an academic life coach, I can offer your child a toolbox of skills, habits and accountability – which will make things less stressful for your child and for you.
 I want to help your child go from stress to success, whether they’re in middle school, high school, college, or grad school.
-As a Certified Anti-Boring Approach™ Coach, and a college teacher, I’ve seen clients and students in these situations many times, and helped them overcome these hurdles.
+As an Anti-Boring Approach™ Coach, and a college teacher, I’ve seen clients and students in these situations many times, and helped them overcome these hurdles.
 I’m confident that I can do the same thing for your child.

 The Anti-Boring Approach™ was developed by Gretchen Wegner, M.Ed.
 It’s based on the most recent and up-to-date cognitive and neuropsychological research on how learning actually works.
 I’m fully trained in this academic coaching system, and I’ve used it to help many students not just survive, but thrive, in school.
 Anti-Boring Approach™ coaching helps your child build a toolbox of skills, habits, and goals to make their school experience have less stress and more success.